cloudposse/atmos/website/docs/core-concepts/components/component-vendoring.md

 Our implementation is primarily inspired by the excellent tool by VMware Tanzu, called [`vendir`](https://github.com/vmware-tanzu/carvel-vendir).
 While Atmos does not call `vendir`, it functions and supports a configuration that is very similar.

-Note that Atmos supports two different ways of vendoring components, stacks and other artifacts:
+Atmos supports two different ways of vendoring components, stacks and other artifacts:

 - Using `vendor.yaml` vendoring manifest
 - Using `component.yaml` vendoring manifest